AvaProtocol/OAK-docs/_docs/collators.md

 ---
-title: Collator Requirements
+title: Collator Guide
 subtitle: This document covers the operating and token requirements of a collator
-author: charles
+author: irsal
-tags: [collator]
+tags: [infra]
 ---

 ## Minimum System Requirements